Robust Contracts with Exploration: Introduction

+Going back to the first period, when the principal chooses a first-period contract to maximize her overall payoff guarantee, we establish the optimality of a linear first-period contract.
+The proof of this conclusion boils down to two steps.
+The first step shows that any nonlinear first-period contract can be improved into another linear contract, thereby (weakly) increasing the overall payoff guarantee (Lemma \ref{lem:affine}).
+The second step further shows that the maximum of the principal's first-period problem exists within the class of linear first-period contracts (Lemma \ref{lem:optlinear}).
+Combining these two steps, we show that, even with the opportunity to use any first-period contract for exploration, no other more complicated form of contracts provides a better payoff guarantee to the principal than linear ones.

+Moving on to an alternative notion with more restrictions, the case of \textit{constant technology}, we assume both agents share the same set of actions unknown to the principal (Section \ref{sec:const}).
+In other words, nature can neither introduce new actions across periods nor delete old ones.
+The main result for the case of constant technology is Theorem \ref{prop:1}, which shows that linear contracts are robustly optimal in both periods, although \textit{not period-by-period}.
+Specifically, the second-period analysis shows that, following \textit{nonlinear} first-period contracts, optimal second-period contracts may also be \textit{nonlinear} in some cases.
+Nonetheless, upon backward induction to the first period, it is robustly optimal to use linear first-period contracts, thereby ensuring optimal second-period contracts are also linear \textit{on the path}.

-The baseline model assumes that the principal knows only one available action of the agents,\footnote{Later in Subsection \ref{subsec:gen}, we study how the results of the baseline model extend to the cases where the principal knows a general set of available actions.} but other unknown actions may also exist, and the principal does not even have a well-defined prior belief about these unknown actions.
-Faced with this nonquantifiable uncertainty, the principal seeks to maximize her worst-case discounted sum of payoffs, where the worst case is over the possible action sets.
-In the first period, the principal believes that the true action set could be any set containing the known action.
-After the principal offers a contract to the first agent and observes his response, we specify the rule of updating as follows: she believes the action set could be any set that (i) contains the observed action in addition to the initially known action, and (ii) does not contain any action strictly better than the observed action under the first-period contract.
+The reason for obtaining different results compared to the previous case of advancing technology is a more subtle rule of updating.
+For simplicity of exposition, we assume the principal only knows one action available to the agents.\footnote{In Appendix \ref{sec:future}, we show that analogous results hold if the principal knows a general set of know actions.} After observing the action chosen by the first agent, she believes the action set could be any set that (i) contains the observed action in addition to the initially known action, and (ii) does not contain any action strictly better than the observed action under the first-period contract.
 We refer to such actions sets as \emph{compatible} (Definition \ref{def:comp}).
 Requirement (i) indicates that the principal learns the existence of the chosen action, and requirement (ii) captures the additional inference she can draw from the rationality of the first agent.